Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 27

-Santa Margherita in Ligure is many tourists the gateway to the wonders of this region.
-The locals simply call her “Saint”.
-Called the Pearl of the Tigullio, after the gulf it overlooks, Santa Margherita Ligure is one of the most popular resorts on the Ligurian Riviera, framed between the sea and the mountains.
-From the noble past remain the splendid liberty palaces of the center and a villa with a huge garden of rare plants.
-Margaret of Antioch is the patron saint, Virgin and martyr, much venerated since ancient times among the Greeks.
-Margaret, or Marina (Antioch of Pisidia, 275-290), was a Christian girl, venerated as a saint by the Catholic and Orthodox Churches who consider her patron saint of childbirth.
-In Santa we can visit: Villa Durres, Castle of Santa Margherita Ligure, Piazza Caprera, Magic Flute Park, Museums of Santa Margherita Ligure, Lungomare di Santa Margherita Ligure and the monument to Christopher Columbus.
+Santa Margherita in Ligure is the gateway to the wonders of this region for many tourists.
+Locals simply call it "Santa."
+Known as the Pearl of Tigullio, after the gulf it overlooks, Santa Margherita Ligure is one of the most beloved towns on the Ligurian Riviera, nestled between the sea and the mountains.
+Remnants of its noble past include the splendid Art Nouveau buildings in the center and a villa with a vast garden of rare plants.
+Margaret of Antioch is the patron saint, a virgin and martyr, widely venerated by the Greeks since ancient times.
+Margaret, or Marina (Antioch of Pisidia, 275-290), was a Christian girl venerated as a saint by the Catholic and Orthodox churches, who consider her the patron saint of women in childbirth.
+In Santa Margherita, we can visit: Villa Durazzo, Santa Margherita Ligure Castle, Piazza Caprera, the Magic Flute Park, the museums of Santa Margherita Ligure, the Santa Margherita Ligure seafront, and the monument to Christopher Columbus.

 3 hours Admission ticket free